 - 8. When can children wear safety belts like adults?

 NRS 484B.157 states that drivers must secure children passengers in an approved child restraint system if they are up to five years old and under 57 inches tall.
-The term child restraint system comprises not only car seats but also booster seats and seat belts (safety belts).
+The term child restraint system comprises car seats, booster seats, and seat belts (safety belts).